Yarn fibres and their properties

 If you're just starting out with knitting or crochet, wool and merino wool are excellent choices.
 Their elasticity makes them easier to work with and more forgiving of tension variations.

-The best fibre is ultimately the one that suits your project, your budget and what you enjoy working with.
+The best fibre is the one that suits your project, your budget and what you enjoy working with.
 Every fibre has its own personality, and finding your favourites is part of the fun.